-Figure 2 - Base and Secondary Economic Activity Defined Basic Economic Activities Secondary Economic Activities Basic economic activities like manufacturing, tourism, agriculture, and the like produce goods and services locally, but sales are external to community.
-Basic economic activities bring income into a community through external sales, creating jobs, tax base and drive for the local economy.
-Too often, secondary economic activities are considered less important in economic development when compared to basic activities.
-Secondary activities are those ventures primarily meeting needs of local consumers.
-But a strong secondary sector captures spending and grows an economy.
+Figure 2 - Base and Secondary Economic Activity Defined

+Basic Economic Activities

+Basic economic activities like manufacturing, tourism, agriculture, and the like produce goods and services locally but sales are external to community.
+Basic economic activities bring income into a community through external sales creating jobs, tax base and drive for the local economy.